Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 ## IoK8SApiCoreV1ScaleIOPersistentVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Default is "xfs"
-* **gateway**: string (Required): The host address of the ScaleIO API Gateway.
+* **gateway**: string (Required): gateway is the host address of the ScaleIO API Gateway.
-* **protectionDomain**: string: The name of the ScaleIO Protection Domain for the configured storage.
+* **protectionDomain**: string: protectionDomain is the name of the ScaleIO Protection Domain for the configured storage.
-* **readOnly**: bool: Defaults to false (read/write).
+* **readOnly**: bool: readOnly defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 * **secretRef**: [IoK8SApiCoreV1SecretReference](#iok8sapicorev1secretreference) (Required): SecretReference represents a Secret Reference.
 It has enough information to retrieve secret in any namespace
-* **sslEnabled**: bool: Flag to enable/disable SSL communication with Gateway, default false
+* **sslEnabled**: bool: sslEnabled is the flag to enable/disable SSL communication with Gateway, default false
-* **storageMode**: string: Indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
+* **storageMode**: string: storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
 Default is ThinProvisioned.
-* **storagePool**: string: The ScaleIO Storage Pool associated with the protection domain.
+* **storagePool**: string: storagePool is the ScaleIO Storage Pool associated with the protection domain.
-* **system**: string (Required): The name of the storage system as configured in ScaleIO.
+* **system**: string (Required): system is the name of the storage system as configured in ScaleIO.
-* **volumeName**: string: The name of a volume already created in the ScaleIO system that is associated with this volume source.
+* **volumeName**: string: volumeName is the name of a volume already created in the ScaleIO system that is associated with this volume source.

 ## IoK8SApiCoreV1ScaleIOVolumeSource
 ### Properties
-* **fsType**: string: Filesystem type to mount.
+* **fsType**: string: fsType is the filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. "ext4", "xfs", "ntfs".
 Default is "xfs".
-* **gateway**: string (Required): The host address of the ScaleIO API Gateway.
+* **gateway**: string (Required): gateway is the host address of the ScaleIO API Gateway.
-* **protectionDomain**: string: The name of the ScaleIO Protection Domain for the configured storage.
+* **protectionDomain**: string: protectionDomain is the name of the ScaleIO Protection Domain for the configured storage.
-* **readOnly**: bool: Defaults to false (read/write).
+* **readOnly**: bool: readOnly Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 * **secretRef**: [IoK8SApiCoreV1LocalObjectReference](#iok8sapicorev1localobjectreference) (Required): LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.
-* **sslEnabled**: bool: Flag to enable/disable SSL communication with Gateway, default false
+* **sslEnabled**: bool: sslEnabled Flag enable/disable SSL communication with Gateway, default false
-* **storageMode**: string: Indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
+* **storageMode**: string: storageMode indicates whether the storage for a volume should be ThickProvisioned or ThinProvisioned.
 Default is ThinProvisioned.
-* **storagePool**: string: The ScaleIO Storage Pool associated with the protection domain.
+* **storagePool**: string: storagePool is the ScaleIO Storage Pool associated with the protection domain.
-* **system**: string (Required): The name of the storage system as configured in ScaleIO.
+* **system**: string (Required): system is the name of the storage system as configured in ScaleIO.
-* **volumeName**: string: The name of a volume already created in the ScaleIO system that is associated with this volume source.
+* **volumeName**: string: volumeName is the name of a volume already created in the ScaleIO system that is associated with this volume source.

 ## IoK8SApiCoreV1ScopedResourceSelectorRequirement
 ### Properties